 17. Stay at Munduk Moding Plantation

-While we are on the subject of Munduk Moding Plantation, it’s worth mentioning, again, the incredible hotel resort they have here.
+While we are on the subject of Munduk Moding Plantation, it’s worth mentioning (again), the incredible hotel resort they have here.
 If you’re going to treat yourself during your time in Bali, this is the place to do it.
-Sadly, our backpacker budget hasn’t allowed us to stretch for a stay here just yet, but it’s on the cards for next time without a doubt.

 Check rates and availability for Munduk Moding Plantation here.